jxjshaw/figma-syntax-highlight/README.md

-this is a modified figma syntax highlighter plugin tailored for sql and python syntax highlighting. i created it for personal use but feel free to use it in your design workflow too
+This is a modified figma syntax highlighter plugin tailored for sql and python syntax highlighting. i created it for personal use but feel free to use it in your design workflow too

 Installation instructions: